 For example someone may have a “target” of writing a blog and, as they begin to write, come to realize how important it is to clearly “target” having it shared on Facebook.
 Most people would see this word and use it interchangeably, although it means completely different things in context.
 That’s why it helps if everyone means the same thing when discussing an objective, goal, target, or any other key terms used to define a digital marketing measurement models.

 There are five key terms that need to be accounted for in any effective digital measurement model:

 We will define them below and then use them in a brief example.

 Simply put, an objective is something that efforts or actions are intended to attain or accomplish.
 In a business context, you want to identify the purpose of the business or the business asset or unit under review.
-Two questions that regularly come up in conversations about digital marketing include:
+Two questions that regularly come up in conversations about industrial digital marketing include:

 - Why does your website exist?

 - What is the business trying to accomplish?